-Existing analyses show that public financing programs have little to no positive impact on competitiveness, turnout, or perceptions of government.
-Clean elections laws may prove to be the reform that saves democracy, but the initial evidence suggests that reformers should proceed with caution.
-Given that reforms impose real costs on taxpayers, proposed reforms represent a risky proposition.
-There will be guaranteed costs but benefits that are likely to have a low mean (with a high variance).
+Existing analyses show that public financing programs have little to no positive impact on competitiveness or perceptions of government.
+Clean elections laws may prove to be the reform that "saves" democracy, but the initial evidence suggests that reformers should proceed with caution.
+Given that reforms impose real costs on taxpayers, proposed reforms represent a risky proposition: there will be guaranteed costs but benefits that are likely to have a low mean (with a potentially high variance).
 Similarly, opponents should be careful not to overstate the case that such reforms entrench incumbents.

-In theory, a public financing law could be designed that would increase the competitiveness of elections, which in turn would be likely to increase turnout.
-(We are skeptical that any reform will increase perceptions of government.)
-Why, then, are we skeptical that such reforms can be designed?
-There are several reasons.
+In theory, a public financing law could be designed that would increase the competitiveness of elections, and in turn might increase turnout (although, we are skeptical that any such reform will improve perceptions of government).
+Nevertheless, we are skeptical that such reforms can be designed.
 First, laws are not made in a vacuum but (typically) by elected officials with vested interests in the outcome.
 This increases the likelihood that any given reform will be a failure.
 Reformers might retort that this is why changes need to be enacted via the citizen initiative.
 This is not possible in states without the initiative, of course, and besides, should initiatives pick up steam, legislators may attempt to sideline them (both before and after they are proposed and/or enacted).
-This year in Arizona just such an attempt was made, though it ultimately failed.
+For example, in 2006 just such an attempt was made in Arizona, though it ultimately failed.
 In the long run, then, one should not expect public funding laws to be designed with effectiveness in mind.

 Second, even if political maneuvering were not an issue, the challenge of designing the rules with the right limits in place would remain.
 If the limits are set too low, incumbents will be advantaged.
 If the limits are set too high, taxpayers will incur needless costs, the system may difficult to sustain, and the costs may exceed the benefits.
 Moreover, campaigns that take place in a "free market" can adjust on the fly if spending is too low.
-Any public funding law that is to remain viable in the long run would need to have a mechanism built-in that allowed for adjustments.
+Any public funding law that is to remain viable in the long run would need to have a mechanism built-in that allowed for such adjustments.

-In short, there are both political problems and design problems associated with reform, just as with other reforms of government, such as budgetary policymaking (Primo 2006b).
-Reformers will tend to argue that some reform is better than no reform, but existing studies suggest that the reverse may be true.
+In short, there are both political problems and design problems associated with reform, just as with other reforms of government, such as budgetary policymaking.32 Reformers will tend to argue that some reform is better than no reform, but existing studies suggest that the reverse may be true.
 How else to explain that public financing has potentially harmed citizen perceptions of government?

-It is unclear, also, why a laissez-faire system of fully disclosed contributions but no limits on spending or contributions would be less favorable than public financing.
+It is unclear, also, why a laissez-faire system of fully disclosed contributions but no limits on spending or contributions would be less desirable than public financing.
 The impact on trust, we expect, would be minimal, since the public thinks the current, hyper-regulated system is corrupt.
 Competitiveness would be likely to increase, as challengers would not have to worry about gathering donations in small amounts.

-Moreover, the absence of limits would allow candidates to raise funds from fewer donors, thereby minimizing fund raising time.
-This system would also require no taxpayer funding.
+Moreover, the absence of limits would allow candidates to raise funds from fewer donors, thereby minimizing fund-raising time.
+And such a system would also require no taxpayer funding.